Power of attorney

 General power of attorney

 Giving a power of attorney doesn't mean you lose control over your affairs.
 You can still deal with all matters, while your 'donee' (the person you appoint to act on you behalf) can do the things you have authorised.
-The donee must agree to act for you - you cannot make someone your donee against their wishes.
+The donee must agree to act for you.
+You can't make someone your done against their wishes.

-A general power of attorney can be created for a specified time - otherwise it ceases when you die or if you become legally incapacitated.
-If you wish to have someone who can act for you if you become legally incapacitated, you must make an ‘enduring power of attorney’.
+A general power of attorney can be created for a specified time - otherwise, it ceases when you die or if you become legally incapacitated.
+If you want to have someone who can act for you if you become legally incapacitated, you must make an ‘enduring power of attorney’.

 Enduring power of attorney

-An enduring power of attorney is a power of attorney that continues to operate even after you become legally incapacitated - eg if you become of unsound mind or are unable to communicate in any way, perhaps after a stroke.
+An enduring power of attorney is a power of attorney that continues to operate even after you become legally incapacitated, for example if you become of unsound mind or can't communicate in any way, perhaps after a stroke.
 Taking the time to make an enduring power of attorney means your financial affairs can be looked after by someone you know and trust.

 You can cancel your enduring power of attorney at any time, as long as you still have legal capacity.